TanishaAgarwal941/Bank_loan/README.md

 ## Technologies Used
 - **SQL**: Data extraction and aggregation through queries.
 - **Excel**: Data manipulation and visualization using built-in functions, pivot tables, and charts.
-- **Tableau**: Creation of interactive visualizations and dynamic dashboards.
+- **Tableau & PowerBI**: Creation of interactive visualizations and dynamic dashboards.

 ## Key Metrics & Calculations
 This analysis focuses on the following key metrics, consistently calculated across SQL, Excel, and Tableau: